Back to news

 Key takeaways

-• GEO, defined: Generative engine optimisation (GEO) is the discipline of structuring a business's content, facts, and online presence so that AI answer engines, ChatGPT, Google AI Overviews, Perplexity, Microsoft Copilot, and Claude, can understand it, trust it, and quote it inside generated answers.
+• GEO, defined: GEO, defined Generative engine optimisation (GEO) is the discipline of structuring a business's content, facts, and online presence so that AI answer engines, ChatGPT, Google AI Overviews, Perplexity, Microsoft Copilot, and Claude, can understand it, trust it, and quote it inside generated answers.

 GEO, defined